dustinpfister/blog_posts/_posts/threejs-directional-light.md

 layout: post
 categories: three.js
 id: 472
-updated: 2019-06-05 11:23:05
+updated: 2019-06-05 11:23:55
-version: 1.2
+version: 1.3
 ---

-In three js there is an option to use directional light with is one of several types of light to choose from.
+In [three js](https://threejs.org/) there is an option to use [directional light](https://threejs.org/docs/#api/en/lights/DirectionalLight) with is one of several types of light to choose from.
 A directional light is like ambient light in the sense that it is a good way to go about simulating day light, but it is not the same thing as the light is coming from a certain direction to a certain target location, rather than just a base light intensity for all materials in a scene as is the case with ambient light.
 A directional light is also like a spot light in the sense that it is coming from a certain location to a certain target location, but not in a cone like manner.

 <!-- more -->